 Acquisition in 2012

-Aurora SFC Systems, Inc. develops and manufactures supercritical fluid chromatography (SFC) products for normal phase separation in laboratory environments in the United States and internationally.
-The company offers Agilent 1260 Infinity Analytical SFC system, a modular system that consists of the Agilent 1260 Analytical SFC LC and the Aurora SFC Fusion A5 Evolution for pre- and post- conditioning of carbon dioxide.
+Aurora SFC Systems, Inc. specializes in the development and manufacturing of supercritical fluid chromatography (SFC) products designed for normal phase separation in laboratory settings.
+The company offers a range of instruments, including the Agilent 1260 Infinity Analytical SFC system, which features a modular design that integrates the Agilent 1260 Analytical SFC LC and the Aurora SFC Fusion A5 Evolution for efficient pre- and post-conditioning of carbon dioxide.
+Aurora SFC Systems provides a cost-effective alternative to traditional high-performance liquid chromatography (HPLC), catering to the needs of laboratory chemists both in the United States and internationally.

 Acquisition in 2012